hazadus/rust-guess-game/README.md

 - `cargo run`: Build and run.

 - `cargo check`: This command quickly checks your code to make sure it compiles but doesn’t produce an executable.

+- `cargo add rand`: add crate from `crates.io`, e.g. `rand`.

+## Rust Resources

+- [crates.io](https://crates.io/): Crates.io is where people in the Rust ecosystem post their open source Rust projects for others to use.